mdlibri/mdlibri/README.md

 This project is a open-source library of markdowns for agentic AI, specifically Subagents and Skills.

 This repository contains community-contributed configurations for various AI coding platforms.
-Each configuration is stored as a `.md` file with YAML frontmatter that enables filtering and categorization on our mdlib.xyz website
+Each configuration is stored as a `.md` file with YAML frontmatter that enables filtering and categorization on our mdlibri.org website

 ### Types